 Metadata is crucial in digital distribution.
 All digital distributors ask for this information.
 That’s how people browse for music online – especially with genre.
 You want your potential fans to find your music easily.

-So when submit your album for digital distribution, include a list of metadata:
+So when you submit your album for digital distribution, include a list of metadata:

 - artist name

 Make it short.
 Use the most common words.
 Make it simple and timeless: avoid using trendy words or hashtags.
 You want people to find your music 30 years from now!